St. Louis Community Foundation Incorporated

 Overview

 Founded in 1915, the St. Louis Community Foundation is the second-oldest community foundation in the United States and has distributed over $1 billion since 1974.
-The Foundation serves as a steward for over 800 charitable funds totaling more than $450 million in assets.
+The Foundation serves as a steward for over 800 charitable funds totalling more than $450 million in assets.
 Their mission is to inspire purposeful philanthropy that connects community and donors to build a more equitable and vibrant region.
-In 2023, the Foundation granted $86.4 million to nonprofits, scholarship recipients, and employee care programs, with 81% of funds remaining in the Greater St. Louis area.
-Under the leadership of President & CEO Dr. Kelvin Adams (who joined in August 2023), the Foundation's 2024-2028 strategic plan emphasizes their role as a philanthropic connector encouraging dialogue and coordination to effect systemic change.
+In 2023, the Foundation granted $85.3 million to nonprofits, scholarship recipients, and employee care programmes, with 81% of funds remaining in the Greater St. Louis area.
+Under the leadership of President & CEO Dr. Kelvin Adams (who joined in August 2023), the Foundation's 2024-2028 strategic plan emphasises their role as a philanthropic connector encouraging dialogue and coordination to effect systemic change.
 The Foundation concentrates discretionary grantmaking in two priority areas: Economic Mobility and Youth Connections.

 Funding Priorities

-Grant Programs
+Grant Programmes

-Discretionary Grant Programs:
+Discretionary Grant Programmes:

 • Economic Mobility - Workforce Development: $25,000 - $50,000 grants supporting sustained, living-wage employment for adults facing barriers (periodic initiatives)

-Associated Foundation Programs:
+Associated Foundation Programmes:

 • Pettus Foundation: $5,000 - $25,000 (invitation-only, twice yearly) - Focuses on workforce development, youth development, and education